Alkhalil family: Rabih

-On 18 June 2012, Wiwchar killed Raposo as he was drinking coffee and eating ice cream in the Sicilian Sidewalk Café on Toronto's College Street while watching a Euro Cup football game.
+On 18 June 2012, Wiwchar killed Raposo at the Sicilian Sidewalk Café in Little Italy while watching a Euro Cup soccer match.
 Wiwchar walked into the Sicilian Sidewalk Café disguised as a construction worker and wearing a dust mask and a blonde wig.
 While the football fan Raposo closely followed the Ireland vs. Italy football match on the café's television, Wiwchar walked up to him and shot him in the head and neck from behind.
 After the murder, Alkhalil texted Wiwchar later the same day: "Time we put u [you] in sniper school I think. this seems too easy for u".
 On 21 June 2012, Wiwchar was arrested in Toronto.
 When told by a police constable that he was under arrest for first-degree murder, Wiwchar asked "which one?"
 Alkhalil was thrown into panic by Wiwchar's arrest and texted Amero on the same day: "Zelda [Wiwchar] first degree murder I wonder if I fucked".
 Amero texted back: "If he rat yup".

 On 8 August 2012, Alkhalil's condo was raided by the Sûreté du Québec and the Service de police de la Ville de Montréal with warrants for the arrest of both Alkhalil and Amero who had both already fled.
 On 1 November 2012 as part of Project Loquace, Alkhalil was charged in absentia in Montreal with drug trafficking.
 On 19 November 2012, Suhhveer "Sukh" Dhak, the boss of the Dhak-Duhre gang and his bodyguard Thomas Mantel, were murdered in Vancouver.
-On 23 February 2013, Alkhalil was arrested in Greece where he had been living under a forged French passport and working as a haute couture designer.
+On 23 February 2013, Alkhalil was arrested in Greece where he had been living under a forged French passport and working as an haute couture designer.
 Alkhalil was extradited from Greece to Canada in February 2015 to face the murder charges for the Raposo slaying.

-The trial for the Raposo murder began in April 2017 in Toronto and the centerpiece of the Crown's case presented by the Crown Attorney Maurice Gillezeau were the 41, 420 texts made by the accused over a three-month period in 2012.
-Alkhalil pleaded not guilty, but chose not to testify in his own defense as he did not wish to face difficult questions from Gillezeau about his texts.
+The trial for the Raposo murder began in April 2017 in Toronto and the centerpiece of the Crown's case presented by the Crown Attorney Maurice Gillezeau were the 41,420 texts made by the accused over a three-month period in 2012.
+Alkhalil pleaded not guilty, but chose not to testify in his own defence as he did not wish to face difficult questions from Gillezeau about his texts.
 The defense lawyers claimed that the accused were overtly fond of gangster films with the defense maintaining that the incriminating texts were merely fantasy role-playing and not plans to murder Raposo.
-On 11 May 2017, Alkhalil, Nero, Caputo and Wiwchar were all convicted of first-degree murder for the murder of Raposo with the jury ruling that the Crown had presented overwhelming evidence that Alkhalil, Nero and Caputo had hired Wiwchar to kill Raposo.
+On 11 May 2017, Alkhalil, Nero, Caputo and Wiwchar were all convicted of first-degree murder for the murder of Raposo, and sentenced to life in prison, with the jury ruling that the Crown had presented overwhelming evidence that Alkhalil, Nero and Caputo had hired Wiwchar to kill Raposo.
 Alkhalil was placed in segregation in January 2019 when prison guards found in his cell various forbidden items such as a cell phone and steroids.